manyoso/allie/README.md

 ## Ok, so she uses Lc0's networks.
 Why don't you make your own?

 Two reasons.
 First, I couldn't hope to compete with the machine learning and AI experts who are contributing to the Lc0 project.
 Second, it would take a lot of compute power to train a new network and I just don't have that.

+## Supporting further development of Allie

+I've set up a patreon page here: https://www.patreon.com/gonzochess75 and would greatly appreciate any support from the community to be used to test Allie on more multi-gpu systems.

 ## Anything else?